Ryan Mendes

-Ryan Isaac Mendes da Graça (born 8 January 1990) is a Cape Verdean professional footballer who plays as a winger for TFF 1.
-Lig club Iğdır and the Cape Verde national team.
+Ryan Isaac Mendes da Graça (/pt/; born 8 January 1990) is a Cape Verdean professional footballer who plays as a winger for the Moroccan Botola Pro side RS Berkane and the Cape Verde national team.

 He spent most of his club career in France with Le Havre and Lille, and in the UAE Pro League with Sharjah and Al-Nasr.
-He also had brief spells in England's Championship with Nottingham Forest, and the Turkish Süper Lig with Kayserispor and Fatih Karagümrük.
+He also had brief spells in England's Championship with Nottingham Forest, and the Turkish Süper Lig with Kayserispor, Fatih Karagümrük, Kocaelispor and Iğdır.

-Mendes made his senior international debut for Cape Verde in 2010, earning over 90 caps.
-He represented the nation at the Africa Cup of Nations in 2013, 2015, 2021 and 2023.
+Mendes made his senior international debut for Cape Verde in 2010.
+He has since earned 100 caps, and is currently both the team's record appearance holder and all-time top goalscorer.
+He represented the nation at the Africa Cup of Nations in 2013, 2015, 2021 and 2023, and at their debut FIFA World Cup in 2026.

 Club career

 Le Havre

 Born in Mindelo, São Vicente, Mendes began his career with hometown club Batuque FC.
 In 2008 he was sold to Le Havre AC, with whom he played his first game in Ligue 1 on 13 May 2009 against AS Saint-Étienne, as a late substitute for Maxime Baca in a 4–2 home loss.
 He was monitored by Leicester City scout Steve Walsh, who instead signed teammate Riyad Mahrez to the club.

 In the 2011–12 Ligue 2, Mendes was joint third top scorer with 13 goals.